 Pagination

 The x-fern-pagination extension configures auto-pagination for list endpoints in your OpenAPI specification.
-Fern’s generated SDKs provide simple iterators that handle pagination automatically, so SDK users can loop through all results without managing pagination complexity manually.
+SDK and CLI users get automatic pagination without managing page tokens manually.

 To configure pagination: